 Online state

-The Online state is used when the DPP SS is paired or is seeking peer for pairing.
+The Online state is used when the DPP SS is paired or is seeking peer(s) for pairing.
 While in the Online state if it did not reach its configurable maximum number of peers, the DPP SS shall periodically transmit an ASSOCIATE Request message.
 The information included in the message depends on the DPP SS selection mode as follows:

-When configured for Automatic Selection mode, the ASSOCIATE Request message transmitted by a DPP SS shall indicate the transmitting and receiving DPP SS MAC address and Name, and a zero length CA Name field.
+When configured for Automatic selection mode, the ASSOCIATE Request message transmitted by a DPP SS shall indicate the initiating DPP SS MAC address and Name, and a zero length initiator CA Name field.

-When configured for Manual Selection mode, the ASSOCIATE Request message transmitted by a DPP SS shall indicate the transmitting DPP SS MAC Address, its Name, the receiving DPP SS CA name, as appear in its certificate, and all zeros in the receiving DPP SS MAC address field.
+When configured for Manual selection mode, the ASSOCIATE Request message transmitted by a DPP SS shall indicate the initiating DPP SS MAC Address, its Name, and the initiating DPP SS CA Name, as appear in its certificate issuerName field.

+While in the Online state, upon receiving an ASSOCIATE Request, DPP SS shall match the identity of the sending DPP SS with its preconfigured peer(s) identity, as described in section 8.1.

 Associate state